 When lockdown eases it is going to be a real opportunity for people and businesses to reset.
 To take check of what has happened over the past year, and plan for the future once the end is in sight.
 Things are going to be very different in a variety of ways, and commercial property is no exception to this rule.
-Businesses are going to be looking for working environments that positively influence the mental health of their workers, and of course reduce overheads too.
+Businesses are going to be looking for working environments that positively influence the mental health of their workers, and of course, reduce overheads too.
 No more being tied into lengthy, expensive contracts.

 Flexible office spaces are just that, flexible.
-This means that they come in a variety of shapes and sizes and includes all of the following types of workspaces: serviced private offices, coworking spaces, managed offices and hybrid spaces.
+This means that they come in a variety of shapes and sizes and include all of the following types of workspaces: serviced private offices, coworking spaces, managed offices and hybrid spaces.
 The flexibility comes into play with the environment itself – the office is ready when you are.
 The furniture, IT, electricity, security and more, are all ready for you to just rock up with your laptop and get to work straight away.

 Flexible offices are available to move into tomorrow, and all costs are simplified within one monthly invoice – so no unexpected surprises at the end of the month.
 If you opt for traditional leasing arrangements, there are lots of extras you will need to budget for: property rates, buildings insurance, furniture, stamp duty, building maintenance, air conditioning… the list goes on.

 Main Benefits of Flexible Workspaces

 Here are some of the advantages to business owners that flexible workspaces provide: